William Franklin: New York Loyalist leader, 1778–1781

 Once in New York, Boyd Schlenther says he became, "the acknowledged leader of the American loyalists, for whom he struggled to secure aid.
 He also built up an unofficial yet active spy network."
 He set up Loyalist military units to fight the Patriots, such as "Bacon's Refugees".
 In 1779, he had learned through his friend Jonathan Odell and British Major John André that American General Benedict Arnold was planning on secretly defecting to the British.

-While in New York, Franklin tried to encourage a guerrilla war and active reprisals against the rebels but was frustrated by British General Henry Clinton, who did not support the idea or had much use for American Loyalists.
+While in New York, Franklin tried to encourage a guerrilla war and active reprisals against the rebels but was frustrated by British General Henry Clinton, who did not support the idea or have much use for American Loyalists.
 Nonetheless, Franklin coordinated a multi-colony group known as the Associated Loyalists that waged guerrilla warfare in New York, New Jersey and Connecticut.
 A correspondence between an associate of Franklin, British General William Tryon, and Lord George Germain led to Franklin receiving official blessing for the operation in 1780.

 Asgill Affair

 In 1782, Franklin was implicated in the Loyalist military officer Richard Lippincott's hanging of Joshua Huddy.
-During a raid, Loyalist troops under Franklin's general oversight captured Joshua Huddy, an officer of the New Jersey militia.
-The Loyalist soldiers hanged Huddy in revenge for similar murders of Loyalists, in particular Huddy's brother-in-law Phillip White.
+During a raid, Loyalist troops under Franklin's general oversight captured Huddy, an officer of the New Jersey militia.
+The Loyalist soldiers hanged him in revenge for similar murders of Loyalists, in particular Huddy's brother-in-law Phillip White.
 Huddy was a member of the Association of Retaliation, a Patriot group which had attacked and murdered several Loyalist and neutral colonists in New Jersey.
 At the time, some alleged that Franklin had sanctioned the killing of Huddy.
 This claim was theoretically substantiated by a note left on Huddy's body, which read, "Up goes Huddy for Philip White."

 When he heard of Huddy's death, General George Washington demanded Clinton court-martial Lippincott.
 At Lippincott's court-martial, his defence successfully argued that as an irregular, he was technically a civilian, and as such was subject to civilian law instead of military law.
 Chief Justice William Smith ruled that he did not have jurisdiction to try Lippincott since the incident occurred in an area outside effective British control.
 In response, Washington threatened to summarily execute Captain Charles Asgill, a British officer who had been captured at Yorktown.

 Due to the intervention of King Louis XVI of France, who interceded with his American allies to prevent Asgill's execution, Asgill was eventually released by the Continental Congress, where it was agreed he should return to England on parole.
 Despite the speed with which it was terminated, the Asgill Affair temporarily stalled peace talks between American and British authorities, extending uncertainty over the United States' prospects.
 Ironically, Benjamin Franklin was a senior negotiator for the Americans in Paris when the Asgill Affair occurred.